Browncoat/NCCCoreDataClient/README.md

 NCCCoreDataClient is a set of Categories to make working with Core Data and Restful API's quick and easy.
-Each NSManagedObject subclass should take care of it's own request and data parsing from the web.
-You must add an NSManagedObject Category that implements `+ (void)makeRequest:(NSURLRequest *)request progress:(void(^)(CGFloat progress))progressBlock withCompletion:(void(^)(id results, NSError *error))completion;` to pass the final request to the HTTP Client of your choice and then pass the parsed JSON reponse to the completion block for core data to save.
+Each NSManagedObject should take care of it's own request and data parsing from the web.
+It has been designed so that you have direct access to the NSMutableURLRequest from the NSManagedObject model and you can send that request with any HTTP Client you choose.

 ## How To Get Started